 It has resulted in coach Lucien Favre utilising Hakimi in attacking positions on a number of occasions this season, highlighting another facet that has been added to his game; versatility.

 Hakimi has been deployed at right-back, left-back and from both attacking flanks under Favre.
-The switch from right-back to right-wing in the come-from-behind 3-2 win over Inter is an obvious example of Hakimi’s status as one of the best utility men in European football.
+The switch from right-back to right-wing in the come-from-behind 3-2 win over Inter in November is an obvious example of Hakimi’s status as one of the best utility men in European football.

-He scored Dortmund’s first to make it 2-1 and then their 77th-minute winner to send the Yellow Wall into raptures, dedicating both goals to his then newly pregnant girlfriend in the process.
+He scored Dortmund’s first to make it 2-1 and then their 77th-minute winner to send the Yellow Wall into raptures, dedicating both goals to his then pregnant girlfriend in the process.
 It was a memorable night for all involved and these performances have even left Hakimi scratching his head over where his best position is.

 “I wouldn't be able to tell you which side I'm more comfortable on,” Hakimi said of his newfound flexibility in the same AS interview.
 “I've learned a lot playing on both flanks and I'm going to keep on doing so.
 I think it's a real string to my bow: any coach who has a player able to play on both wings, someone versatile, knows that this benefits the team.”

 And while Hakimi has enjoyed playing his part in a variety of positions, he would be a worthy heir to club legend Lukasz Piszczek in his preferred right-back slot once the 34-year-old hangs up his boots.
 As much as one might like to pretend otherwise, that day will come sooner rather than later and Hakimi is a perfect fit for the Pole’s enormous shoes.